yametech/nuwa/README.md

 * Beta releases 1 pod in each node
 * Release release as expected

-Rsefer to the following template to define your parameter template
+Refer to the following template to define your parameter template
 ```shell script
 apiVersion: nuwa.nip.io/v1
 kind: Water